notmatthancock/notmatthancock.github.io/_posts/2015-07-15-what-is-the-roc-curve.markdown

 \end{align*}
 $$

-Actually, the $TPR$ and $FPR$ are usually (in every case that I've seen) just *defined* as the empirical estimate of the probability.
-I've taken the opposite view point.
+$TPR$ and $FPR$ are usually just *defined* as the empirical estimate of the probability.
+As I stated in the intro, I've taken the opposite view point.

 ## The ROC curve

-The ROC curve is simply the parametric curve:
+After laying the previous groundwork, the ROC curve is simply the parametric curve:

 $$
     r(t) =